Skip to content

 Turn On or Off Windows Hello Biometrics Using Local Group Policy Editor

-The easiest way to control this is using the Local Group Policy Editor.
+The most direct way to control this is using the Local Group Policy Editor.
 It’s a tool built into Windows that lets you manage advanced settings.

 Press Windows key + R on your keyboard.
 Type gpedit.msc and press Enter.

-For more detailed instructions, see this guide: How to Open Local Group Policy Editor in Windows 11.
+You can find more detailed instructions in this guide: How to Open Local Group Policy Editor in Windows 11.

-In the Local Group Policy Editor window, follow this path on the left side:
+In the Local Group Policy Editor window, navigate to this path on the left side:

 Computer Configuration → Administrative Templates → Windows Components → Biometrics